chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 Use the following steps to set up the primary backend Chef server:

 #.
 Create an Amazon Elastic Block Store (EBS) volume and attach it to the primary backend.
 #.
-Download the packages from https://downloads.chef.io/chef-server/ and https://downloads.chef.io/chef-ha/.
+Download https://downloads.chef.io/chef-server/.
+You will also need the chef-ha package; however, that can no longer be downloaded from https://downloads.chef.io.
 #.
 Install the ``chef-server-core`` package.
 For Red Hat and CentOS 6:

    .. code-block:: bash